jnanjekye/tech-writer/3_tutorial.md

     secret_access_key: "secret"
 ```

 This is a sample config.
 Use your specific AWS credentials.
 It is also recommended that you have separate configurations for different environments.
-Now create another file config.rb in the folder config/initializers and it shouls have logic to load our created configuration file.
+Now create another file config.rb in the folder config/initializers and it should have logic to load our created configuration file.

 config.rb